Wouterbeets/mindpalace/vision.md

 ## MindPalace Role
 MindPalace will run on a Mac Mini in the trailer, powered by dual lithium-ion batteries, using a 32B parameter LLM (e.g., Llama, Mistral) with tool-calling capabilities.
 It will integrate microphones, cameras, and GPS to store trip data locally, ensuring privacy.
 The system will enable interactive reliving of the trip (e.g., querying specific days or generating narratives) via a robust plugin architecture.

+### Front-End Visualization
+The backend connects to a 3D Godot world front-end that provides radical transparency by visualizing every step the LLM takes, including reasoning processes, data handling, and tool invocations.
+This builds user trust by making AI behavior observable and understandable.
+Additionally, it supports dynamic organization of the user's thoughts and ambitions, creating an interactive mindpalace for managing personal goals and reflections.

 ## Hardware Requirements
 - **Trailer Setup**: Drone docking station, touchscreen, dual lithium-ion batteries, and solar panels.